 tl;dr: 3D printed an engagement ring because we’re living in the future.
 A++ would print again.

-Update: I also 3D printed my own wedding ring as a plain wedding band.
+Update: I also 3D printed my own wedding ring as a plain wedding band, modeled in OpenSCAD.
 Here’s what it looks like: